MMV-RegionSeg

 Adjusting Tolerance

-A slider below the image loading button allows you to set the gray value tolerance (range: 1–50):
+Use the slider below the image loading button to set the gray-value tolerance (0%–100% of the dynamic range):

-• Low tolerance: May result in incomplete region filling.
+• Low tolerance → risk of incomplete region filling.

 Selecting Seed Points

 Click "Select seed points" to activate a new points layer in Napari.
-You can then define seed points by clicking directly in the viewer.
+You can then define seed points directly in the viewer.

 • Each seed point is visualized.

-• Multiple seed points added in one step are treated as a single class.
+• Multiple seed points defined in one step are treated as one class.

 • Use Napari’s Layer Controls to move or delete seed points.